Is it a good idea to buy a car online?

 Used correctly in the showroom, an effective scent experience has the power to attract a higher footfall, encourage longer dwell times, and improve brand perception and customer loyalty.
 Our research has uncovered the fact that leveraging the sense of smell significantly increases consumer involvement in experiences by a margin of 38%.

-Professor Charles Spence, MA, PhD, Professor of Experimental Psychology and Head of the Cross Modal research laboratory at Oxford University believes that effective use of scent in retail spaces is probably the single most cost-effective intervention that can be delivered when it comes to enhancing the multisensory brand offering.
+Professor Charles Spence, MA, PhD, Professor of Experimental Psychology and Head of the Cross Modal research laboratory at Oxford University believes that effective use of scenting in retail spaces is probably the single most cost-effective intervention that can be delivered when it comes to enhancing the multisensory brand offering.
 Simply put, scent helps to make customers linger for longer – according to Professor Anla Stohr, that can be up to 54% longer!

 We’ve discovered that the initial impact of scent in the first five seconds of a new experience has the power to significantly have an impact before any visual role is fully established.
 Additionally, the effect of scent on emotional involvement deepens as dwell time in an environment continues if all the senses are in harmony with each other.
 It seems that our sense of smell is the first sensory cue that supports our orientation in a new space before the visual role is fully established.
 Fundamentally, our noses (or more precisely, our olfactory receptor cells) give us that first impression, and it’s also what makes it last.
 Olfaction really is one of our most powerful senses.